Maria Marshall: Art

-The general atmosphere of her films is dreamlike and agonizing.
+The general atmosphere of her films is reported to be dreamlike and agonizing.
 She takes on moral and psychological issues, using digital illusions and creates pieces that, projected as installations, are striking for the spectator's mind.
 The intention, she says, is not to shock, but to provoke the viewer through a seductive image, to ask themselves what makes them feel uncomfortable.

 Her films often revolve around the world of childhood, projecting adult concerns.
 She stages them in situations that make the adult viewer uncomfortable.
 Innocence itself becomes ambiguous.
 It perverts these "taboo" subjects, childhood, innocence, oscillating between good and evil, between sacred and profane.
 Children or adolescents are always threatened, confronted with evil, alone in the face of danger.
 This reflects the anguish of a mother for her children.
 Her videos, she says, include her paranoia as a mother 2,3,4.

 These works continue to be shown internationally, including at the National Museum of Women in the Arts.
-With the spread of the Internet and increased freedom of speech in the US, her work has been appropriated by fake news Trolls who use the work to sensationalize their YouTube videos.
+With the spread of the Internet and increased freedom of speech in the US, her work has been appropriated by fake news trolls who use the work to sensationalize their YouTube videos.

-Marshall has recently created an Alter Ego superhero character "Thought" she uses to investigate.
+Marshall has recently created an alter ego super heroine character, "Thought" she uses to investigate.
 Her emotionally charged films eradicate war, by erasing thought, silencing "Thought", investigating meditative spaces, such as the Everest series.
 "Thought" dances at a Mount Everest base camp—a freedom dance, Sufi whirling all around the world and painting the noise around the mind as in Stille and Flak shown at Art Loft Berlin, Werkhalle Wiesenburg, Berlin.
 In Hair Sweet Hair, a site specific exhibition on the implication of hair on "Thought" includes paintings, sculptures and photography.

 The roles in her films are mostly played by her own children, which adds an emotional density and intensity to the work.
 There is precision in the execution of the work—the mediums, light source and framing.
 Marshall uses techniques such as loops, zooms and slow motion, to amplify the anxiety and the obsessive side of her films.

 The titles of her works, for example: When I Grow Up, I Want To Be A Cooker, are sentences spoken by her children.
 The sound is often limited to a child's voice that repeats a looping phrase, such as "I Love You Mummy, I Hate You", or a haunting, amplified sound, such as in Playground, the sound of the missing ball on the wall of the chapel.
 Marshall also uses the potency of silence.

 The aesthetics of her works can refer to ancient painting, such as Caravaggio's The Madonna with the Snake.
-In the case of I Should Be Older Than All of You a box showing a young boy lying, motionless and very calm, is surrounded by snakes.
-The rigorous composition of the framing is in itself a reference to Baroque painting.
+In the case of I Should Be Older Than All of You a box shows a young boy lying, motionless and very calm, is surrounded by snakes.
+The rigorous composition of the framing is in itself a reference to Baroque paintings.
 This forms a link to Western imagery and consequently makes the films more disturbing.